 Yes – we take the safety of our clients and our employees very seriously.

 Where are your products manufactured?

-Does the manufacture have the necessary experience?
+Does the manufacturer have the necessary experience?

 Are you locally owned and operated?

-At Uppercut Elevators and Lifts we are proud to be 100% locally owned and operated.
+At Uppercut Elevators and Lifts, we are proud to be 100% locally owned and operated.
 Ownership is present every day, and is made available to address any issue or concern.
 We answer to clients, not shareholders.